Terms of Service

 The website located at www.lumatax.com (the “Site”) is owned and operated by LumaTax, Inc., a Delaware corporation.
-LumaTax provides “software as a service” to file and pay sales and use tax returns in the United States and other services, such as mobile applications (collectively, the Site, all services offered through the Site and all applications made available by LumaTax are the “Services”).
+LumaTax provides “software as a service” to file and pay sales and use tax returns in the United States and other services, such as mobile applications and audit defense subscription service (collectively, the Site, all services offered through the Site and all applications made available by LumaTax are the “Services”).

 These Terms of Service (“Terms”) are applicable and govern access to and use of the Services.
 These Terms are supplemental to and should be read in conjunction with specific terms and conditions of the pricing schedule and order form (found at terms-of-service) for purchasing Services (the “Plan Document(s)”).
 These Terms, together with any applicable Plan Document(s), are a binding agreement (“Agreement”) between LumaTax and Customer.
 The term “Customer” means the legal business entity, organization, or other party that uses the Site or orders Services from LumaTax.
 By accessing or using the Services, Customer is accepting these Terms and the individual accepting these Terms on behalf of Customer represents that she or he has the right, authority, and capacity to enter into the Agreement and to bind Customer to the Agreement.